inbravo/java-to-scala/second-milestone/common-types.md

 ---

-* As Scala is pure object oriented language, each and every value in Scala is an object.
-Even all of the primitive data types of Scala are the objects.
+* As Scala is also an object oriented language, each and every value in Scala is an object.
+Every Scala data type is an object

 * Class `Any`is the root of the Scala class hierarchy.
 Every class in a Scala execution environment inherits directly or indirectly from this class.
 Class `Any`has two direct subclasses: `AnyRef`and `AnyVal`